rosewang2008/sight/README.md

 ## Repository structure

-Scripts are in `run_sight.sh` for replicating the annotation and for computing IRR in the paper.
+Scripts are in `run_analysis.sh` for replicating the paper analysis.
+Please refer to the `prompts` directory for replicating the annotations.

 The repo structure: